 Impericon

-About Impericon.com
+About Impericon

-The company sends about 300.000 shipments per year throughout Germany and Europe.
-In addition to streetwear products, merchandise, tickets, and media for music bands from metalcore, metal to rock, and indie are distributed.
-But it is not all.
-In addition to the merchandise and lifestyle platform Impericon, the company offers artists a white label solution for D2C eCommerce.
+IC Music and Apparel GmbH dispatches approximately 300,000 shipments annually to destinations across Germany and Europe.
+Beyond streetwear items, they distribute merchandise, tickets, and media for music bands spanning metalcore, metal, rock, and indie genres.
+Furthermore, in addition to their Impericon merchandise and lifestyle platform, the company offers artists a white-label solution for direct-to-consumer (D2C) eCommerce.

 The Challenge